xython-monitoring/xython/README.md

 Handling some active tests (conn, smtp, imap, http, ssh)

 - 0.2: the version 0.2 will be when everything I use in my work setup will be handled.
-This include acking, rrd, page, group
+This include acking, RRD, page, group

 - 0.3 Probably finishing handling remaing hostdata section (files, msgs)